curiefense/curiefense-gitbook/installation/deployment-first-steps/istio-via-helm.md

 Grafana is now available on port 30300 over HTTP.

-For the `bookinfo` sample app, the Book Review product page is now available on port 30081 over HTTP, and on port 30444 over HTTPS.
+For the `bookinfo` sample app, the Book Review product page is now available on port 30081 over HTTP, and on port 30444 over HTTPS (if you chose to enable TLS).

 The confserver is now available on port 30000 over HTTP.

+Kibana is now available on port 30601 over HTTP.

+Elasticsearch is now available on port 30200 over HTTP.

 For a full list of ports used by Curiefense containers, see the [Reference page on services and containers](../../reference/services-container-images.md).